 Start your job search at the Medical Science Liasion Society (MSLS).

 - Typical Job Description: Study.com Medical Science Liasion

 Medical scribe work could also be considered clinical by some but I’ve included it here just in case.
 A go-to job for many pre-meds looking to network, gain hospital experience and still get paid, it’s an important supporting role that involves recording patient-doctor interactions.
 Head to ScribeAmerica for job opportunities.

 Jobs Outside of Medicine for Doctors (Without A License or Residency)

 The pharmaceutical industry is an obvious match for medical graduates interested in business and sales.
-Outside of this booming sector, there’s a ton of other options.
-Medical devices, medical education and consumer health are just a few potentially lucrative markets to explore.
-You can find entry level roles and work your way up via roles advertised by online career portals.
+Outside of this booming sector, there are a ton of other options.
+Medical devices, medical education, and consumer health are just a few potentially lucrative markets to explore.
+You can find entry-level roles and work your way up via roles advertised by online career portals.

 - Median salary: $67,757

 Many financial organizations are keen to hear from medical graduates interested in various finance, banking, or investing roles.
 The aptitude needed for med matches very well with business.
 Organization, strategy, and work ethic are the qualities that can help you get ahead.
 Financejobs.net is a good starting point.

 - Median salary: $32,000-$390,000